leon3108/leon3108/README.md

 # :man: About me

-I am a software engineering at Epitech Lyon in France, I am in my third years of study.
+I am a software engineering at Epitech Lyon in France, I am in my fourth years of study.
 I'm open to any opportunity